junkurihara/modoh-server/README.md

 ### Network structure of &mu;ODoH

-Here we explain the network architecture of &mu;ODoH.
+Here is an example of the network architecture of &mu;ODoH.

 ![&mu;ODoH Network Structure](./assets/modoh-structure.jpg)